dotnet-presentations/dotnet-maui-workshop/Part 5 - CollectionView/README.md

 ## EmptyView

-> Note: This feature is still in development and  may not work properly on some systems.
-Please test on Windows for now or skip this section.
+> Important Note: There is currently an issue on Android in which the EmptyView will not go away.
+It is recommended to remove it when testing on Android at this time.

 There are many neat features to `CollectionView` including grouping, header, footers, and the ability to set a view that is displayed when there are no items.